eXPerience83/DKNCloud-HAS/README.md

 ## Why this Fork?

 This project is a fork of [fitamix/DaikinDKNCloud-HomeAssistant](https://github.com/fitamix/DaikinDKNCloud-HomeAssistant) (which itself is a fork of [max13fr/AirzonecloudDaikin-HomeAssistant](https://github.com/max13fr/AirzonecloudDaikin-HomeAssistant)) by the original authors @max13fr and @fitamix.
-If you're looking for the main Airzone Cloud (airzonecloud.com) integration, please refer to [max13fr/Airzonecloud-HomeAssistant](https://github.com/max13fr/Airzonecloud-HomeAssistant).
+For more details about the underlying Python package used for connecting to Airzone Cloud, please refer to [AirzoneCloudDaikin on PyPI](https://pypi.org/project/AirzoneCloudDaikin/).

 ## Introduction